palinopr/meta-ads-ai-agent/docs/CURRENT_TASK.md

 - Selecting "Maximum" (2 years) date range caused Meta API to return "Please reduce the amount of data you're asking for"
 - Requesting daily data (`time_increment: 1`) for 730 days in one request is too much data

-**Solution - Chunked Fetching**:
+**Solution - Chunked Fetching with PARALLEL BATCHES**:

 1. **Detect Large Date Ranges**:
    - If date range spans > 60 days, use chunked fetching
    - Split into 30-day chunks

-2. **Fetch Sequentially**:
+2. **Fetch in PARALLEL BATCHES** (to avoid Vercel 60s timeout):
-   - Fetch each 30-day chunk one at a time
+   - Process 5 chunks at a time in parallel
-   - 200ms delay between chunks to avoid rate limits
+   - 100ms delay between batches to avoid rate limits
    - Combine all results at the end

 3. **Keep Daily Data**: